st-korn/KornToDoList/README.md

     Cookies: User-Language : string

 If the name of the list in the format `YYYY-MM-DD` is present in the URL, then if the authorization is successful, the web application tries to open the list with that name.
-If the authorized user does not have a list with the same name, or the name of the list is not specified, the most recent uf users list opens.
+If the authorized user does not have a list with the same name, or the name of the list is not specified, the most recent of users list opens.

 ### `GET /static/...`